Balestier Khalsa FC: Singapore Premier League era (2018–present)

-In 2018, Balestier Khalsa went on to sign 4 foreigners with Vedran Mesec, Keegan Linderboom and Dusan Marinkovic joining the Tigers for the upcoming newly revamp league.
+In 2018, Balestier Khalsa signed four foreigners, with Vedran Mesec, Keegan Linderboom and Dušan Marinković joining the Tigers for the upcoming newly revamped league.

-On 22 October 2021, Akbar Nawas was announced as the head coach of Balestier Khalsa, succeeding Marko Kraljevic, who left a week prior.
-Before this, Akbar leads the 2nd division I-League club, Chennai City to become champions of the league in the 2018–19 I-League with current player, Iqbal Hussain.
-According to a club statement, Akbar has penned a two-year contract “worth more than S$170,000”.
-However, less than 1 year into the contract, Akbar would tender his resignation to join Thai League 2 side, Udon Thani, less than a week after a record 6–1 win against Hougang United.
+On 22 October 2021, Akbar Nawas was announced as the head coach of Balestier Khalsa, succeeding Marko Kraljević, who left a week prior.
+Before this, Nawas led the 2nd division I-League club, Chennai City to become champions of the league in the 2018–19 I-League with current player Iqbal Hussain.
+According to a club statement, Nawas signed a two-year contract worth more than S$170,000.
+However, less than a year into the contract, he tendered his resignation to join Thai League 2 side, Udon Thani, less than a week after a record 6–1 win against Hougang United.

-On 27 August 2022, The Tigers recruit former Football Association of Malaysia Technical Director, Peter de Roo as an interim coach till the end of the 2022 season but on 30 November 2022, he was appointed to permanent role as head coach of Balestier Khalsa.
+On 27 August 2022, the Tigers recruited former Football Association of Malaysia Technical Director Peter de Roo as an interim coach until the end of the 2022 season.
+On 30 November 2022, he was appointed to a permanent role as head coach of Balestier Khalsa.

-Peter de Roo started off the 2023 season making slight changes to his squad signing Alen Kozar from NŠ Mura and Masahiro Sugita from Albirex Niigata Singapore.
-Under his reign, Balestier Khalsa went on to win 3 consecutive matches against Tanjong Pagar United, Tampines Rovers and Brunei DPMM before losing to Albirex Niigata (S) 6–2.
-The Tigers also went on to have another fine run of form winning 4 consecutive match till Hougang United end the streak on 21 July 2023.
+De Roo started off the 2023 season making slight changes to his squad, signing Alen Kozar from NŠ Mura and Masahiro Sugita from Albirex Niigata Singapore.
+Under his reign, Balestier Khalsa won three consecutive matches against Tanjong Pagar United, Tampines Rovers and Brunei DPMM, before losing to Albirex Niigata (S) 6–2.
+The Tigers had another fine run of form, winning four consecutive matches until Hougang United ended the streak on 21 July 2023.

-In the 2024–25 Singapore Premier League season, The Tigers sign an additional new signing of both Japanese player Kodai Tanaka and Riku Fukashiro, while Tunisian Ismaïl Sassi joined the club from AS Marsa.
-The club than participated in the 2024 Selangor Asia Challenge pre-season tournament on 26 and 28 April 2024 respectively.
+In the 2024–25 Singapore Premier League season, the Tigers signed Japanese players Kodai Tanaka and Riku Fukashiro, while Tunisian Ismaïl Sassi joined the club from AS Marsa.
+The club participated in the 2024 Selangor Asia Challenge pre-season tournament on 26 and 28 April 2024 respectively.

-In March 2025, Richard Harcus joined the club (former Director of Football at Angkor City FC) as Head of International Football Operations, to help drive the club forward internationally, with strategic, commercial and educational development.
+In March 2025, Richard Harcus joined the club (former director of football at Angkor City) as head of international football operations, to help drive the club forward internationally, with strategic, commercial and educational development.